MARKETING CONCEPT AND PHILOSOPHY

 MARKET CONCEPT AND PHILOSOPHY

-and profit goals are far more likely to be met.
 With the customer's satisfaction the key to the organization, the need to understand the customer is critical.
 Marketing research techniques have been developed just for that purpose.
 Smaller organizations may keep close to their customers by simply talking with them.
 Larger corporations have established methods in place to keep in touch with their customers, be it consumer panels, focus groups, or third-party research studies.
 Whatever the method, the desire is to know the customers so the organization can better serve them and not lose sight of their needs and wants.

 The idea of keeping close to the organization's customers seems simple.
 In reality, it is very easy to forget the customer's needs and wants.
 Sometimes the management is so involved with the product that their own desires and wants begin to take dominance, even though they have adopted the marketing concept.